The esports vision of Lando Norris and McLaren Racing

 A hundred thousand people were watching your stream simultaneously, but you can’t see them.
 When you’re racing, obviously, you can hear the fans, you can see the fans.
 Can you compare those two experiences?

-Norris: [At Silverstone Circuit from July 16-18] it was 140,000 people something.
+Norris: [At Silverstone Circuit from July 16-18] it was 140,000 people or something.
 And when you physically see them, that’s a hell of a lot of people.
 And there it’s different a little bit because you feel the whole atmosphere of it all.
 You can hear them and you see them like you said.
 So you get a bit of a different feeling.
 But there, I’m also just doing what I’m very good at, just driving a Formula One car and doing my job and racing.
 That’s what I’m there to do.
 And at the same time, as a bonus, you get all the fans that are cheering you on and things like that.
 But I feel very calm and relaxed in that environment.
 And you just get this extra buzz from having all the fans there.

 With streaming, it’s something I’m definitely not as good at with the communication side of it and always talking and things, because I’m not a big talker.
 I like keeping to myself a lot of the time.
 So when I have, whatever it is, 50,000, 60,000, 100,000 people in and there’s like a lot of people talking, sometimes, I just don’t know what to say.
 I’m not very good, and I’m just thinking of what to say in that scenario.
 And it’s not necessarily always fun.
 I’ve just been playing a driving game.
 You know, I play a different variety of games. … It is weird because, you know, you’re communicating with them by just talking to a screen, like we are now, rather than face to face.
 And you miss a lot of a normal interaction via a camera.